ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `year`: Minimum year to set in the query
+* `month`: Minimum month to set in the query
+* `day`: Minimum day to set in the query
+* `hour`: Minimum hour to set in the query
+* `min`: Minimum minute to set in the query
+* `sec`: Minimum second to set in the query

+Return value:

+The error indicator for the function
 Set the minimum date for a query.

 <a name='idba_setdatemax'></a>
 #### idba_setdatemax(handle, year, month, day, hour, min, sec)